scotthaleen/log-aggregator/README.md

 ## Log Forwarder

-The log forwarder has much more compleity, for the prototype it is simplified to running one instance per log file.
+The log forwarder has much more complexity, for the prototype it is simplified to running one instance per log file.
 It is currently stateless but could be changed to store offsets that have been processed and add logic to pickup where it left off processing.
-Currently it starts at the begining of the file and sends all the content of a file.
+Currently it starts at the beginning of the file and sends all the content of a file.

-The Log Forwarder utilizes [core.async](https://github.com/clojure/core.async) to seperate concernes as well as allow for back pressure if the aggregator server is being slow or intermitent.
+The Log Forwarder utilizes [core.async](https://github.com/clojure/core.async) to separate concerns as well as allow for back pressure if the aggregator server is being slow or intermittent.

  * the log reading process starts in its own go block.
 It will read a line from the log file (if it is not at the end of the file already) When it has a new line it will _put_ the line on the channel.
 As part of the back pressure